Perspectives on the 'Great' War

 This conference will mark the outbreak of the First World War, which was named the "Great War" from as early as 1916, when it was already referred to as the "Great European War".
 The dates for this event match exactly the four days between Germany's declaration of war on Russia and the British declaration of war on Germany.
 Although the USA remained neutral at this point, the conference does not neglect its eventual involvement.
 Almost every nation involved in the World War will represented by our speakers: Germany and Austria, Great Britain, the USA and Canada, Ireland, the Middle East and India, Japan, China, Australia and New Zealand, the former African colonies of both Germany and Britain, the Balkans, Poland, Russia, Spain, Italy and Portugal.
 As well as national and regional perspectives, the following perspectives and topics have emerged: political and military perspectives; colonial perspectives; Jewish perspectives (cultural and religious); other religious and confessional perspectives; the perspectives of occupied territories; gendered perspectives; science, technology and medicine; and the arts.

 The conference committee is currently planning a programme based on some 150 abstracts that have been submitted.
-We will post a provisional programme on the site as soon as possible.
+You can download a copy of the draft programme [PDF], which will be updated on a regular basis.

 A number of cultural and social events will also be included on the programme.